bdcorps/one-time-payments-html-landing-page/README.md

-### Pre-Order Landing Page with One-Time Stripe Payment
+### Pre-Order Landing Page with One-Time Stripe Payments
 Collect pre-sales revenue using this pre-built landing page as a way to validate a new product idea.
 Written guide available at: [saasbase.dev](https://saasbase.dev)

 ## Features